 Time has come for the housing industry to catch up with the rest of society.
 Inclusion and diversity are now recognised as Australian values.
 Discrimination still exists of course, but many sectors, business and government, are striving to do better.
 That means designing products and services to embrace population diversity.
-However, the housing industry continues to resist change.
+However, the housing industry continues to resist change as evidenced by their lobbying to prevent state governments from adopting the Livable Housing Design Standard.
 They say it will substantially increase the cost of building a home.
-But how much is “substantially”.
+But how much is “substantially”?

 One of the reasons the housing industry says it will cost more is because level entry is difficult to achieve on a steep slope.
 This can be true, but that is no reason for no change at all.
-Exceptions would be made for one-off situations.
+Exceptions are made for one-off situations.
 Besides, mass market housing in a greenfield site is rarely on a steep slope – these are not favoured by developers.
-That’s because it cuts down on building efficiency.
-But any excavation needed benefits builders too.

 Two eminent economists responded to the call to comment on the draft changes and have concluded that benefits outweigh the costs.
 Dense reading but the document challenges the ABCB analysis at every point.
 They also conclude that Gold level of the Livable Housing Design Guidelines are not only beneficial to the community but they offer the best value overall.